Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Nuance Dragon Medical One

-Dragon Medical One is a dictation and transcription platform, not a coding engine.
-ICD-10 and CPT code generation is not included in the base product.
+Dragon Medical One does not output ICD-10 or CPT codes.
 Coding assistance is available through Dragon Medical Advisor, a separate enterprise-only add-on with no public pricing.
-For practices without that add-on, coding follows the clinician's standard workflow: manual review, billing staff review, or a separate coding platform.
+Without it, coding follows the clinician's standard workflow: manual review, billing staff, or a separate coding platform.

 Commure Scribe